xaviergodbout/MiniPixel/README.md

 - **Based on:** [Minimal theme by InfraBlue](https://plus.rg35xx.com/en/customization/stockos-themes/)
 - **Icons:** [1,300+ Free Pixel Icons](https://www.figma.com/community/file/1196864707579677521/1-300-free-pixel-icons-vector-pixel-icons-svg)

-## License
-This project is open-source.
-Feel free to modify and share, but please credit the original creators.

 ---
 Enjoy your new MiniPixel theme! 😊